Counting primitive subsets and other statistics of the divisor graph of $\{1,2, \ldots n\}$: An optimal path covering of the divisor graph

-for a constant $0.1706\leq c\leq 0.2289$.
-Using our main theorem, we show the following. \begin{theorem*}[Theorem \ref{thm:pathcover}] The minimum number of paths required to cover the divisor graph of the integers up to $n$ satisfies The constant $c$ is effectively computable, and satisfies the improved lower bound $0.176448<c$. \end{theorem*} \begin{proof} As in previous examples, we set up a telescoping sum.
-Define and define $v(k,n)=V(k,n)-V(k+1,n)$ so that $C(n)=\sum_{k=1}^n v(k,n)$.
-Note that $v(k,n) \in \{-1,0,1\}$, since in the worst case scenario, we can cover the additional vertex $k$ using a single new path, and in the best case scenario, we are able to join paths from two different components of the divisor graph of $[k+1,n]$ through the vertex $k$.
+\begin{proof}[Proof of Theorem \ref{thm:pathcover}] As in previous examples, we set up a telescoping sum, however in this case there is no need to take logs.
+Define and define $v(k,n)=V(k,n)-V(k+1,n)$ so that Note that $v(k,n) \in \{-1,0,1\}$, since in the worst case scenario, we can cover the additional vertex $k$ using a single new path, and in the best case scenario, we are able to join paths from two different components of the divisor graph of $[k+1,n]$ through the vertex $k$.
 Since $k$ can only be part of one path however, it is never possible to decrease the number of paths required by more than 1.

 It is also clear that $v(k,n)$ depends only on the connected component of $k$ in the divisor graph of $[k,n]$, so we can apply the main theorem to $C(n)$, which completes the proof, with

 Note that $v(1,1)=1$, but is otherwise nonpositive for any of the terms included in the sum above.
 (If $i\geq 2$, then when computing $v(d,t)$, the element $2d$ is a vertex of the graph, and any neighbor of $2d$ is also a neighbor of $d$.
 Thus it is always possible to cover the vertex $d$ by including it in the same path that is used to cover $2d$.)